lordz97/ROS2/README.md

 ## how to run ros2 via the bridge using humble

-go to the worskpace, open another terminal and run the following command:
+go to the worskpace, open another terminal and run the following commands:
-"source /opt/ros/humble/setup.bash"
+"source /opt/ros/humble/setup.bash" ;

-"source install/setup.bash"
+"source install/setup.bash" .

 then run the following command to launch ros2 client: "ros2 launch carla_ros_bridge carla_ros_bridge_with_example_ego_vehicle.launch.py"